Home

 [1] M.M., Samantha Jarvis, Nelson Niu, Angeline Aguinaldo, Amanda Hicks, and Ian Levitt.
 Formal Structures in Systems Ontology towards Air Traffic Management Architectures.
 NASA Technical Memorandum, 2025.
 Report no. NASA/TM-20250010771. https://ntrs.nasa.gov/citations/20250010771

-[2] On the Convergence Properties of the Deep JKO Scheme.
+[2] On Convergence of the Lagrangian and Dynamic Deep JKO Schemes for High-Dimensional Nonlinear Wasserstein Gradient Flows.
 Anticipated July 2026.